 The goal of the GLFT's Habitat Protection and Restoration grant category is to preserve essential habitat; protect, restore, and stabilize important fish habitats; and increase habitat availability.
-The GLFT pursues these efforts through direct investment in specific places with degraded or vulnerable habitat through connectivity enhancements and through use of decision-support tools that suggest optimal strategies for investing in habitat.
+The GLFT pursues these efforts through direct investment in specific places with degraded or vulnerable habitat through connectivity enhancements.
 Funding is distributed through a combination of funder-directed and competitive grants.